dkrovich/capybarasetup/README.md

 # capybarasetup

 Sets up docker container of a proof of concept ruby on rails application to show capybara and rspec in action.
+In particular this focuses on an example feature test that attempts to simulate an external user browing and using an application.
+All other default tests that are generated are deleted via RUN commands in the Dockerfile.

 ## Setup